rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 >
 {: .callout}

+> ## Communicating buffer-like objects in Python
+>
+> The lower-case methods `send` and `recv` are used to communicate
+> generic Python objects between MPI processes.
+It is also possible to
+> directly send buffer-like objects (e.g. NumPy arrays) which provides
+> faster communication and can be useful when working with large data,
+> but require the memory space to be allocated for the receiving buffer
+> prior to communication.
+> These methods start with uppercase letters, e.g. `Send` and `Recv`.
+{: .callout .show-python}

+---

 > ## Many Ranks
 >
 > Change the above example so that it works with any number of ranks.